Nagababu91768/Mongo/MongoDB University/M220P MongoDB for Python Developers/Chapter 0 Introduction and Setup/Quiz.md

 Choose the best answer:

 - The server xyz-1234.srv.net is a member of the Replica Set the user is trying to connect to
+- **The password used to authenticate is bardot**
+- There are 1234 nodes in the xyz Replica Set
+- The user bardot is trying to authenticate on database admin